Join YPT for a tour in a land that we know and love, the nuclear wasteland of Chernobyl and unrecognised country of Transnistria!

 Pripyat passenger boats on River Port, “Prometheus” cinema, music school and athletic stadium.

-We board our bus for the drive back to Kiev.
+After a long day of exploring we board our bus for the drive back to Kiev.

 Group 1 end tour in Kiev and depart via private arrangement.